CommonAccord/Site-Org/Doc/Adroit/Adroit_Employment_Agt_Terms.01.md

 1.8.sec=Related Body Corporate has the same meaning as that set out in section 50 of the Corporations Act 2001.

-1.9.sec=Work means any subject matter in which copyright may subsist under the Copyright Act 1968 (Cth), and includes, without limitation, all ‘documents’ (as this term is defined in the Evidence Act 1995 (Cth)) typically produced by or created, whether directly or indirectly, in the ordinary course of business.
+1.9.sec=Work means any subject matter in which copyright may subsist under the Copyright Act 1968 (Cth), and includes, without limitation, all 'documents' (as this term is defined in the Evidence Act 1995 (Cth)) typically produced by or created, whether directly or indirectly, in the ordinary course of business.

 1.10.sec=Other terms may be specially defined elsewhere in this Agreement.